 The first thing you need to know about Whitney Brofos, Instagram sensation and mom to (gorgeous) 3-year-old Border Collie/Aussie Sadie (check out Sadie's IG page), is that she grew up on a ski slope in Vail, Colorado, which is also where she currently lives.
 (Yes, we are a bit jealous.)

 So it stands to reason that as outdoor sports, from hiking and camping to skiing and tennis (both of which she has also taught), are her passion, she would find a way to share them with her sweet sidekick, Sadie.
 Together with husband Brady, Whitney and Sadie have hit the trails and navigated the slopes documented in the aw-worthy photos on her Instagram pages.

 When we heard that Sadie (and Brady, with Whitney manning the camera to document the day) would be taking part in this year's GoPro Mountain Games Rocky Dog Trail Run, a 5K run/walk on and around Vail Mountain with 4-legged best friends, we reached out to Whitney for her tips for hiking with dogs, how to get some great pictures and some of her picks for goods and gear.

-BeChewy: This is Sadie's first time participating in the GoPro Mountain Games Rocky Dog Trail Run, but she has been a mountaineering dog for all of her three years.
-Can you share some on-the-ground tips with other pet parents who would like to share their love for outdoor pursuits with their pets?
+This is Sadie's first time participating in the GoPro Mountain Games Rocky Dog Trail Run, but she has been a mountaineering dog for all of her three years.
+Here are a few of Whitney's on-the-ground tips for other pet parents who would like to share their love for outdoor pursuits with their pets:

 - Start small.
 When we first brought Sadie home (she was 10 weeks old and found in a Craig's List post) and before we ever took her hiking, we introduced her on longer and longer car rides to get her used to traveling.
 This taught her that being in the car usually meant that she would be having fun and there would be treats.